DSD-DBS/capella-collab-manager/docs/docs/user/tools/capella/teamforcapella/project-management/project-management.md

 repositories, refer to the
 [TeamForCapella repository management](../repository-management.md) guide.

-## Create a new TeamForCapella project
+## Create a new TeamForCapella Project

 1. Make sure that you have a T4C repository available.
 If not, refer to the [TeamForCapella repository management](../repository-management.md) guide.